 Here are some tips that can help you lower your premium:

 Age is one of the primary factors that determine the premium rate of a health insurance policy, and as you inch closer to a higher age group, the premiums shoot up.
 Apart from cheaper premiums, buying an insurance at a young age also means

 - You will be covered early, and any diseases diagnosed later will be covered automatically.

 - You would have served the requisite waiting periods required for certain surgeries, treatments, etc, and be able to claim full health insurance benefits.

-- Using top-up plans: In the light of high premium amounts discouraging people from buying health insurance, insurers have come up with top-up plans.
+In the light of high premium amounts discouraging people from buying health insurance, insurers have come up with top-up plans.
 Top-up plans are plans for use after the basic threshold limit of sum insured opted by you is exhausted.
 So you don’t necessarily have to remain bound to a plan with higher premiums just to have a higher coverage.
-Extra Care Plus, available for purchase on Bajaj Finserv MARKETS is a health insurance top-up plan by Bajaj Allianz that is designed to take care of medical expenses, should you deplete your basic health policy amount for as little as Rs.
+Extra Care Plus, available for purchase on Finserv MARKETS is a health insurance top-up plan that is designed to take care of medical expenses, should you deplete your basic health policy amount for as little as Rs.
 2500 per annum, for your entire family.